hideyukiinada/maddiecnn/README.md

 # maddiecnn
-# Goals
+## Goals
-Identify my 4 dogs using convolutional neural network (CNN) from 3000+ photos using Keras-based convolutional neural network:
+Identify my 4 dogs using convolutional neural network (CNN) from 3000+ photos using Keras-based convolutional neural network.

+## Dataset

 |  Name | Sample photo from the dataset  |
 |---|---|